|

 decision.
 There is still another avenue of appeal if the

 employee lost.
-The Appeal is to the Board of Review.
+The Appeal is to the Nevada DETR Board of Review.

 Again the time frame to file the appeal is very short.